MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 - Microsoft.SQLServer.Windows.Monitoring.mpb

-[!NOTE]
+>[!NOTE]
 >Do not import **Microsoft.SQLServer.Core.WebDashboards.mp** if the version of System Center Operations Manager that you use is lower than 2019.
 This file contains SQL Server MP Dashboards for the new Operations Manager Web Console introduced in System Center Operations Manager 2019.

 ## Prerequisites

-The following is a list of prerequisites that should be considered before you start using Management Pack for SQL Server:
+The environment that you use must meet the following prerequisites before you start using Management Pack for SQL Server:

 - Install **.NET Framework 4.5** or higher.